Jurors unable to agree on whether Santa Fe County deputy used excessive force

 Vassau did not have a gun, according to his lawsuit, which sought an unspecified amount of damages.
 The criminal charges against him were later dismissed, the suit said.

 He said in his complaint he had stepped out onto his porch to speak with the deputies.
-During the conversation, he took a step down off the porch and was taken to the ground and handcuffed by one of the deputies.
+During the conversation, he took a step down off the porch and was taken to the ground and handcuffed.

 Vassau hadn't been aggressive or disobeyed any direct orders prior to the deputy's actions, according to the complaint.